 Jonah has a B.A. from the University of Washington (a double major in Psychology and Communication), and 10+ years of experience in web application development.
 He comes from a long line of Northwest engineers, is a natural coder, and celebrates all his birthdays at The Crab Pot along Seattle’s Waterfront.
 Currently coding (on non-Seahawk game days only) from Bremerton on the Kitsap Peninsula with his sidekick Rooh.

-The 6 Things You Need to Know About Jonah Ellison
+What You Need to Know About Jonah Ellison

 What is it like living in Bremerton, Washington?